A SEMINAR BY DANIEL BARNETT

 Who is this seminar designed for?

-It's ideal for employment lawyers and HR professionals who need to stay updated on legal rules and who will have to advise on, or implement, the provisions of the Bill.
+Employment lawyers and HR professionals who will have to advise on, or implement, the provisions of the Employment Rights Bill.

 How long is the seminar?